Baguio: Land

 The Benguet-Nueva Vizcaya Road, which links Baguio to Aritao in Nueva Vizcaya province, traverses the towns of Itogon, Bokod, and Kayapa.

 Another road, Halsema Highway, (also known as the Baguio-Bontoc Road or the Mountain Trail) leads north through the mountainous portion of the provinces of Benguet and Mountain Province; it starts at the northern border of Baguio with La Trinidad.

+Since 2021, Baguio has developed its own bicycle lane network consisting of shared lanes (Class 3) and segregated lanes with paint and physical separators (Class 2) on existing roads.
+As of 2024, the city has implemented 15.321 km of Class 3 lanes, 1.6 km of Class 2 lanes with paint separation, and 0.083 km Class 2 lanes with physical separation.

 HoHo Bus

-In an effort to address traffic congestion and the lack of car parking at tourist spots in the city, Baguio operates a free bus shuttle service called the Hop On, Hop Off (HoHo) Tourist Bus.
-Through a park and ride scheme, the service encourages tourists with private vehicles to park their vehicles at the Baguio Convention Center (BCC) for a fee and ride the bus to various tourists sites free of charge.
+In an effort to address traffic congestion and the lack of car parking at tourist spots in the city, Baguio operates an experimental free bus shuttle service called the Hop On, Hop Off (HoHo) Tourist Bus.
+Through a park and ride scheme, the service encourages tourists with private vehicles to park their vehicles at the Baguio Convention Center (BCC) for a fee and ride the bus to various tourist sites free of charge.
 Relaunched on July 15, 2022, the HoHo bus has scheduled departure and arrival times, operating a looped route between the BCC, the Baguio Botanical Garden, the Mansion House, Mines View Park, Wright Park, and Governor Pack Road.
 The bus service has an estimated waiting interval of 30 minutes and is operational from 8:30 AM to 6:20 PM daily.
+The operations of the HoHo bus was eventually suspended at the end of the year.

 All times are in Philippine Standard Time (UTC+08:00).